Cinecom

 Cinecom Pictures was an independent film company founded in 1982 by Ira Deutchman (a former member of United Artists Classics), Amir Malin and John Ives.
 Its first release was Robert Altman's Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean.

 The company also distributed The Brother from Another Planet and Salaam Bombay!.
 Its highest-grossing release was 1985's A Room with a View.
-It closed down in 1991 after it filed for bankruptcy and sold to PolyGram Filmed Entertainment.
+Cinecom closed operations in 1991 after it filed for bankruptcy; Crédit Lyonnais acquired the company's film library the following year, licensing worldwide distribution rights to the library to October Films.
+Although the Cinecom library was acquired by MGM Studios, who purchased Crédit Lyonnais' film library from PolyGram Filmed Entertainment in 1999, much of its films have since been acquired by third parties.